SN 2021lwz: Another Exotic Luminous and Fast Evolving Optical Stripped Envelope Supernova ?: Data analysis

 \subsection{P-Cygni velocity estimation}

-We use the Fritz data science platform to cycle through all of the available lines and find that \ion{Fe}{ii} is the best one that matches the broad feature near 4515Å seen in some of the spectra at a redhsift z=0.065.
+We use the Fritz data science platform to cycle through all of the available lines and find that \ion{Fe}{ii} is the best one that matches the broad feature near 4515\,\AA\,seen in some of the spectra at a redshift z=0.065.

-With this respect, we attribute the prominent P-Cygni-like profiles in the Keck I spectra at $-3.4$ and $-0.5$ days to be mainly due to \ion{Fe}{ii} at 4515Å.
+With this respect, we attribute the prominent P-Cygni-like profiles in the Keck I spectra at $-3.4$ and $-0.5$ days to be mainly due to \ion{Fe}{ii} at 4515\,\AA\,.
 They are marked with black in Figure~\ref{SpectralEv}.
 We estimate the ejecta velocity according to the longitudinal relativistic Doppler shift.
 We use the \texttt{scipy.optimize.curve\_fit} algorithm to fit an equation consisting of a straight line component to match the continuum, and a Gaussian component to match the absorption feature to P-Cygni profile data as shown in Figure~\ref{fig:PCygni}.
-The resulting covariance matrices and the corresponding parameter fit values of $\lambda_{min}=4293.8$Å and $\lambda_{min}=4379.5$Å are then used to estimate the absorption line velocity of $15040 \pm 570$ km s$^{-1}$ at $-3.4$ days and $9130 \pm 350$ km s$^{-1}$ at $-0.5$ days, respectively.
+The resulting covariance matrices and the corresponding parameter fit values of $\lambda_{min}=4293.8$\,\AA\, and $\lambda_{min}=4379.5$\,\AA\, are then used to estimate the absorption line velocity of $15040 \pm 570$ km s$^{-1}$ at $-3.4$ days and $9130 \pm 350$ km s$^{-1}$ at $-0.5$ days, respectively.

-\subsection{Light Curves analysis}
+\subsection{Light curves analysis}

 The absolute magnitude is calculated as

 where $\mu$ represents the distance modulus (which is equal to 37.40 for a redshift of 0.065); $K_{\text{corr}}$ is the correction factor for the difference in filter bandpass between the observer and the rest frame; A$_{\text{MW}}$ is the extinction caused by the Milky Way; and A$_{\text{host}}$ is the extinction caused by the host galaxy.